ten-protocol/go-ten/tools/faucet/README.md

 # Obscuro Faucet

-This tools contains a Faucet to allow allocation of OBX tokens within an Obscuro network.
+This tools contains a Faucet to allow allocation of ETH tokens within an Obscuro network.
 For more information on Obscuro see the [Obscuro repo](https://github.com/obscuronet/go-obscuro) and [documentation](https://docs.obscu.ro/).

 ## Repository Structure